Table of Contents

 • While financial assets may lose value in down markets, having a mix of assets can provide more stability over the long-term.

-One area to focus on and continually grow is your assets.
-These are the items and property you own, which add financial value to your net worth.
-Here's what to know.
+One area to focus on and continually grow is your assets because they add value to your net worth.
+Here is a breakdown of what they are and how they work.

 What Are Assets?

-There are three main types of assets: real assets, intangible assets and financial assets.
+Assets generally fall into three categories: real assets, intangible assets and financial assets.
 Here's a rundown of each.

 Real Assets